lols11/Debricking-VAG-5Q0-PLA3.0/README.md

 ## Watchdog

-**We probably don't have to worry about the watchdog as we power the MCU directly.**
+~~We probably don't have to worry about the watchdog as we power the MCU directly~~

 MCU is powered via LDO Regulator (NCV4263-2C) with Watchdog.
 WD is reseted by rising edge from pin 10 of MCU, so it's need to be bypassed for JTAG access.

 According to the datasheet, to disable WD pin 5 (DelayTiming) needs to be lifted (NC).
-(If you have a better idea, please contact me, as I don't have much experience in this type of thing)
+By unofficial method, WatchDog can also be disabled by pulling DelayTiming to VCC

 [NCV4263-2C Datasheet](https://www.onsemi.com/download/data-sheet/pdf/ncv4263-2c-d.pdf)